3 Ingredient Keto Ice Cream

 Absolutely!
 After blending just scoop into a popsicle mold and add a stick.

-What flavors can I make?
+What different flavors can I make?

 You can make any frozen fruit-based flavors!
 Think blueberry, strawberry, raspberry, and blackberry.
 The possibilities are endless.
 You can add a dash of vanilla extract or lemon extract to boost the flavor as well.